Mamiololo01/Terraform-on-AWS-EKS/06-AWS-VPC/06-02-AWS-VPC-using-Terraform/README.md

-# Design a 3 Tier AWS VPC with NAT Gateways using Terraform
+# Design a 3 Tier AWS VPC with NAT Gateways using Terraform(IaC)

 ## Step-01: Introduction
 - Understand about Terraform Modules